zeus-volkov-systems/messageapi/WorkLogSketchPad.md

 ### Transformations

+The goal is to make the method getRecordsByTransformation("transformationID") on the protocol record functional.
+'Being functional' in this context means when we call this method from an endpoint class instance, we should get a list of records that satisfy the conditions specified by the transformation.

+**We want the method to conform to the following conditions**

+- method should only compute when called (lazy behavior)
+- method should be as fast/optimized as possible - don't build common things more than we have to
+- method should select data from the protocol record records map
+- method should allow any combination of record sets to be used in transformations

+**Baselining our Status**

 #### The following configuration maps are involved in transformations:

 - the global transformation list of transformation maps (contains specifications of transformations)